austinmm/WordsAsTagLabels-Example/README.md

 [![Swift Version][swift-image]][swift-url]

-That small iOS app is my solution for the case: **Creating TagLabels for words array**
+This small iOS app is a solution for the case: **Creating Tag-Labels** for a String array & **Horizontally Scrolling** through them in a TableViewCell.

 ![Final TextView](./readmeMedia/WordsAsTagLabelsDemo.gif)